StackExchange/blackbox/README.md

 `gpg: decryption failed: No secret key` -- Usually means you forgot to re-encrypt the file with the new key.

 `Error: can't re-encrypt because a key has expired.` -- A user's key has expired and can't be used to encrypt any more.
-Follow the[Replace expired keys](#replace-expired-keys) tip.
+Follow the [Replace expired keys](#replace-expired-keys) tip.

 Using Blackbox without a repo
 =============================